 OLDER DOGS . . .
 DEEPER LOVE

-Two passions collided to embody this project on a day in 2012 while Jane Sobel Klonsky sat in her insurance broker's office.
-She found herself much more interested in her broker, Angela, and her old bulldog, Clementine, who came to work with her everyday, than in insurance questions.
-On that day, Jane's livelihood and first passion, photography, serendipitously melded with her love of dogs.
-The idea that eventually developed was a collection of photos and stories documenting the very special relationship and connection between people and their dogs in the twilight of their lives.
+Two passions combined to form this project on a day in 2012 while photographer Jane Sobel Klonsky sat in her insurance broker's office.
+She found herself interested in the special bond that her broker, Angela, had with Clementine, an old Bulldog who came to work with her everyday.
+On that day, Jane's profession and first passion, photography, fortuitously melded with her love of dogs, as she discovered a desire to document the connection between dogs in the twilight of their lives and the people who love them.
+What developed was a collection of photos and stories capturing the unconditional love we share with our older dogs.

 Here are some excerpts from those stories.

 FIND OUT MORE ABOUT THE BOOK — INCLUDING AUTHOR EVENTS AND WHERE TO BUY.